Why the Chase Sapphire Preferred Card Makes a Great Starter Card

-Many of these partners, like Singapore and Virgin Atlantic, work with other transferrable points programs like American Express Membership Rewards and Citi ThankYou, which is great if you're trying to pool points for a big redemption.
-Other brands, like Southwest and Hyatt, offer co-branded credit cards to add to your points balance if you transfer (check out our Best Signup Bonuses of 2018 post if you're interested).
+Many of these partners, like Singapore and Virgin Atlantic, work with other transferrable points programs like Marriott Bonvoy and Citi ThankYou, which is great if you’re trying to pool points for a big redemption.
+Other brands, like Southwest and Hyatt, offer co-branded credit cards to add to your points balance if you transfer (check out our Best Signup Bonuses of 2020 post if you’re interested).

 Another big perk: lots of opportunities to earn bonus points.

 The Chase Sapphire Preferred card offers some excellent spending bonuses.
-You'll earn double points (two points per dollar) on all travel and dining purchases, which means every Uber, ever flight and every night out at a restaurant earns you double points.
-You'll earn one point per dollar on everything else.
+You’ll earn double points (two points per dollar) on all travel and dining purchases, which means every Uber, every flight, and every night out at a restaurant earns you double points.
+You’ll earn one point per dollar on everything else.
 This really adds up, and can help you get to your next vacation that much faster!

 There are also zero foreign transaction fees.